 Kavinsky’s OutRun (2013), his debut full-length, is one of the greatest driving albums to come out in the last five years.
 You may know Kavinsky, aka French electronic artist, Vincent Belorgey, from his song “Nightcall” (also on this album) that was on the popular Drive soundtrack in 2011.
 Inspired by 1980s films, Italian horror films, and video games, the album’s concept is wonderfully cheesy: a guy is killed in a car crash with a Ferrari Testarossa in 1986, comes back years later as a zombie in a letterman jacket and drives around in the Testarossa, mooning over the girl he left behind, and making cool electronic music.
 Mostly an instrumental album, it’s full of sweeping synths and careening guitar riffs, the kind anybody that’s into nighttime cruising will love (listen to “ProtoVision,” “Rampage,” and “Grand Canyon”).
 Not to be outdone by the instrumentals, the vocal tracks also kick ass.
 “Nightcall” imagines a phone booth call between Kavinsky and his girl and “First Blood” features singer Tyson who belts it as if Tina Turner had an electro-pop makeover.
 When thinking of zombie costumes this Halloween, listen to OutRun for inspiration.

-The wonderful thing about Halloween (besides shitloads of candy) is putting on costumes and, for that brief time of role-play, getting out of your comfort zone and doing something unexpected.
+The wonderful thing about Halloween (besides shitloads of candy) is putting on costumes and, for that brief time of role-playing, getting out of your comfort zone and doing something unexpected.
 What better album to capture that feeling of entering outsider-dom and finding it a frightening and wondrous place than The Rocky Horror Picture Show movie soundtrack.
-In the 1975 film, an homage and send-up of ‘50s sci-fi and B-horror movies, a young strait laced couple find themselves stranded at a castle where an unusual convention is taking place and they meet characters like Dr. Frank N. Furter and Riff Raff, witness the birth of a creature as well as a murder, and are seduced into lust and desire.
-In the great tradition of cosplay, Rocky Horror fans took it the extra mile by re-enacting the movie at midnight showings across the country.
-It is the perfect soundtrack for audience participation and sing-alongs (and Halloween parties) with songs like “Dammit Janet,” “Sweet Transvestite,” and “Touch-A, Touch-A, Touch-A, Touch Me,” as well as ultimate dance song, “Time Warp.”
+In the 1975 film, an homage and send-up of ‘50s sci-fi and B-horror movies, a young strait-laced couple find themselves stranded at a castle where an unusual convention is taking place and they meet characters like Dr. Frank N. Furter and Riff Raff, witness the birth of a creature as well as a murder and are seduced into lust and desire.
+In the great tradition of cosplay, Rocky Horror fans take it the extra mile by re-enacting the movie at midnight showings across the country.
+It is the perfect soundtrack for audience participation and sing-alongs (and Halloween parties) with songs like “Dammit Janet” and “Touch-A, Touch-A, Touch-A, Touch Me,” as well as the ultimate dance song, “Time Warp.”
 As you figure out your costume and Halloween plans this year, keep repeating this mantra: “Don’t dream it, be it.”

 Don’t you just love the subtitle on Rob Zombie’s 1998 solo debut, Hellbilly Deluxe: 13 Cadaverous Cavorting Inside the Spookshow International?
 Zombie combined his love of classic horror films with irresistible dance grooves making Hellbilly Deluxe one of the best Halloween dance albums ever.
 No, not just headbanging, I’m talking honest-to-goodness rump shaking.
 And deep down all you Rob Zombie fans think so, too.
 On first listen, there’s not a huge difference between this album and his band White Zombie’s last studio effort, Astro-Creep: 2000 (1995).
 They were incorporating more industrial and electronic elements and Zombie did more of the same on Hellbilly Deluxe only this time he seems to be having more fun and going all out with the electronics, samples, and B-horror inspired lyrics.
 The opening track is a brief psycho-nursery-rhyme snippet which sets the tone for the album then the next track “Superbeast” really jumps.
 By the time “Dragula” and “Living Dead Girl” are over you’ve already shaken your groove thing around the house a dozen times and there’s still nine more tracks to go.
 If you need a horror-themed industrial-metal album that’ll get the bodies slamming this Halloween, hit this one up.